danbikle/ang2tut201602/README.md

 })
 ```

-So, I just demostrated how I route-memorize the idea behind the Angular2 \@sign.
+So, I just demostrated how I route-memorize the idea behind the Angular2 at-sign.

 In the list above I see 77 words I want to memorize.